 4. Big City or the Suburbs?

 New York City and Los Angeles, the two most-populous American cities, remain top locations for pop-up stores due to the sheer volume of the markets.
 Some brands have experimented with pop-up stores in large cities as a way to provide convenience and access to shoppers without the hassle or commitment of operating a brick-and-mortar store in a congested area.
-E-commerce brand Nubian Skin hosted its pop-up store with us in a prime Melrose Ave boutique space (see below) to attract its online consumers in a highly populated, central location.
+E-commerce brand Nubian Skin hosted its pop-up store with us in a prime Melrose Ave boutique retail space (see below) to attract its online consumers in a highly populated, central location.

 5. Consider Events

 You’ve identified your target audience, and you can use the information about their interests to identify events that they’ll likely attend.

 Many fashions and luxury brands have found success at Fashion Week, gaining visibility to a targeted demographic.
 Miami’s Art Basel is another pop-up event to consider.
 When determining which events make sense for your brand’s pop-up store, refer back to your identified audience and understand where they’ll be — and why.

 6. Evaluate the foot traffic in the area when choosing the place to do a pop-up shop